 How Much Time do You Spend Online?

-If you spend more than three hours a week chatting with and exchanging personal information with a member of the opposite sex, you are having an online affair.
+If you're spending hours a week chatting with and exchanging personal information with a member of the opposite sex, you may be having an online affair.
 Especially if the chat and information exchanged is of an intimate nature.

 Do You Look Forward to Spending Time with Your Online 'Friend?'